 The mission of Mountain View High School is to "prepare our students for their future by providing the best education possible"!
 This will occur when classroom teachers have engaged students seeking opportunities to learn.
 If students do not attend or arrive on time, it is very difficult to learn the content presented by the teacher.
-Absenteeism, classroom interruptions due to tardiness, re-teaching lessons, and preparing makeup materials for absent students, uses valuable teaching time and deprives all students of learning opportunities.
+Absenteeism, classroom interruptions due to tardies, reteaching lessons, and preparing makeup materials for absent students, uses valuable teaching time and deprives all students of learning opportunities.

-The goal of the Attendance Policy at Mountain View High School are to: 1)Encourage punctuality and consistent attendance; 2)Celebrate students who are consistently in class and taking advantage of learning opportunities; and 3)Provide appropriate tiered interventions for students (parents) who need additional support.
+The goals of the Attendance Policy at Mountain View High School are to: 1) Provide students with engaging classroom learning experiences in every class; 2) Celebrate students who are consistently in class and taking advantage of learning opportunities; and 3) Provide appropriate tiered interventions for students (parents) who need additional support in school attendance.